Truxton-Marley/JNCIP-SP_and_automation/README.md

 All labs are on EVE-NG using a combination of vMX and Cisco IOS.
 Jupyter Lab is used to document notes, configs, and outputs.
 The notebooks also function as my study notes for the exam.

+The Juniper Open Learning JNCIP-SP was the basis for most of the notes.